jhanvi2903/jhanvi2903/README.md

 <br>

 * 📫 How to reach me: jhanvichaudhary32@gmail.com
-* 💬 Ask me about Java or Javascript; I'll be pleased to assist. :hugs:
+* 💬 Ask me about Java or Javascript; I'll be pleased to assist.